 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
-You are required to provide this information only if you want to (a) request Federal income tax withholding from periodic pension or annuity payments based on your withholding allowances and marital status, (b) request additional Federal income tax withholding from your pension or annuity, (c) choose not to have income tax withheld, when permitted, or (d) change or revoke a previous Form W-4P.
+You are required to provide this information only if you want to: (a) request Federal income tax withholding from periodic pension or annuity payments based on your withholding allowances and marital status, (b) request additional Federal income tax withholding from your pension or annuity, (c) choose not to have income tax withheld, when permitted, or (d) change or revoke a previous Form W-4P.
 To do any of the aforementioned, you are required by sections 3405(e) and 6109 and their regulations to provide the information requested on this form.
 Failure to provide this information may result in inaccurate withholding on your payment(s).

 Routine uses of this information include giving it to the Department of Justice for civil and criminal litigation, and to cities, states, and the District of Columbia for use in administering their tax laws.
+We may also disclose this information to Federal and state agencies to enforce Federal nontax criminal laws and to combat terrorism.